What Makes a Great Website in 2025? The Do’s and Don’ts

 Know who your site is for and, just as importantly, who it’s NOT for.
 Don’t waste time and resources trying to market your business to people not in the market for your product or service!

-For example, our ideal client at Design Powers is a small-to-medium-sized professional services firm ready to rebrand its website with clear messaging, brand identity, and custom photography.
+For example, our ideal client at Design Powers is a small to medium-sized professional services firm ready to rebrand its website with clear messaging, a strong brand identity, and custom photography.
 They're looking for additional design and marketing services post-launch to get higher-quality leads and increase revenue.

 After you know who you’re trying to connect with, test out researched marketing strategies to engage your audience.
 Are you struggling to identify who you’re talking to or pivoting your services?
 Our Power Plan (discovery) will help.